 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Acute diarrhea starts quickly and lasts a short time, usually less than 7 days.
+Acute diarrhea starts quickly and lasts a short time, usually 1 to 3 days.
 It can last up to 2 weeks.
 Your child may have several loose bowel movements throughout the day.
-He may also have a fever, abdominal pain, nausea and vomiting, and a loss of appetite.
-Acute diarrhea usually stops on its own.
+He or she may also have a fever, abdominal pain, nausea and vomiting, and a loss of appetite.
+Acute diarrhea usually gets better without treatment.

 Return to the emergency department if: